jackwoodside/jackwoodside.github.io/textbooks.md

-# Textbooks
+# Textbooks Recommendations

-Textbook recommendations for various fields in physics and maths.
+Textbook that I'd recommend for various fields in physics and maths.

 ## Maths